Professor of Ecology

 From the Zurich main station (Hauptbahnhof or HB), tram stop Bahnhofplatz/HB:

 -Take tram number 7, direction Stettbach, to the stop “Milchbuck”.
-From there walk throught the park through the campus buildings.
+From there walk through the park to the campus buildings.

-Tip: a 24 hour ticket within zone 110 is valid for any number of rides and costs the same as two single rides.
+Tip: a 24 hour ticket within zone 110 is valid for any number of rides within 24 hours of purchase and costs the same as two single rides.
 Note that you have to buy your ticket at a tram stop, train station or using an app (ZVV, SBB).
 No tickets are sold inside the tram.

 This is the blue cow, a popular meeting point at the Irchel campus.